-If Māori incorporation shares are held in a pūtea or whānau trust, the names of the trustees16 can be entered on the share register as the owner of those shares.
+If Māori incorporation shares are held in a pūtea or whānau trust, the names of the trustees 14 can be entered on the share register as the owner of those shares.

-The committee of management needs to know the shares belong to the trust and trustees have been duly appointed by the MLC.

-The MLC will give a copy of the court orders17 to the Māori incorporation.
+The committee of management needs to know that the shares belong to the trust and that trustees have been duly appointed by the Māori Land Court.
+The Māori Land Court will give a copy of the Court orders 15 to the Māori incorporation.

-Once the trust is entered in the share register, trustees will receive notices of Māori incorporation shareholders' meetings.

-Trustees of whānau trusts vote on behalf of the beneficiaries18 of those shares.
-Trustees of pūtea trusts don't have the power to vote.

-Voting for putea trusts is carried out by the owners who contributed shares to the trust.
+Once the trust is entered in the share register, the trustees will receive notices of Māori incorporation shareholders' meetings.
+Trustees of whānau trusts vote on behalf of the beneficiaries 16 of those shares.
+Trustees of pūtea trusts do not have the power to vote.
+Voting for pūtea trusts is carried out by the owners who contributed shares to the trust.

-SHARE CERTIFICATES
+Māori Land Trusts includes a section on whānau and pūtea trusts.
+This booklet is available from Māori Land Court offices.

+Share certificates

-On request, the Māori incorporation can provide to any shareholder a share certificate that shows the number of shares held by the shareholder at the date on which the certificate is issued.
+On request, the Māori incorporation can provide to any shareholder a share certificate that shows the number of shares held by that shareholder at the date on which the certificate is issued.